equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 Negatives

-* May be too hardcore for folks not using Vim and Terminal on daily base.
+* May be too hardcore for folks not using Vim and terminal on daily base.
 * When session expires/drops you need to reconnect and start over.
 * Bit more configuration required to make this approach feels more